Parallel faceted imaging in radio interferometry via proximal splitting (Faceted HyperSARA): I. Algorithm and simulations: Prior model and objective function

-On the other hand, we consider a faceted low-rank prior enforced by the sum of nuclear norm priors on essentially the same overlapping facets as those introduced for the wavelet decomposition.
-This provides a more tractable alternative to the global low-rank prior encoded by the nuclear norm of HyperSARA.
-Unlike the wavelet decomposition, there is no equivalent faceted implementation of the eigen-value decomposition.
-To mitigate reconstruction artifacts possibly resulting from the faceting of the 3D image cube, for each facet $q\in \{1, \ldots, Q\}$, of size $\widetilde{N}_q$, we propose to introduce a diagonal matrix $ \mathbf{D}_q \in ]0,+\infty[^{\widetilde{N}_q \times \widetilde{N}_q}$ ensuring a smooth transition from the borders of one facet to its neighbours.
+On the other hand, we consider a faceted low-rankness prior enforced by the sum of logs priors acting on essentially the same overlapping facets as those introduced for the wavelet decomposition.
+This choice provides a more tractable alternative to the global low-rankness prior involved in HyperSARA.
+Unlike the wavelet decomposition, there is no equivalent faceted implementation of the SVD.
+To mitigate any potential reconstruction artifacts resulting from the faceting of the 3D image cube, we propose to consider a larger facet size $\widetilde{\nbpix}_q$ ($q\in \{1, \ldots, \nfacet\}$) for these terms, and introduce diagonal matrices $ \mathbf{D}_q \in ]0,+\infty[^{\widetilde{\nbpix}_q \times \widetilde{\nbpix}_q}$ to ensure a smooth transition from the borders of one facet to its neighbours.
 A natural choice consists in down-weighting the contribution of pixels involved in multiple facets.
-A tapering window decaying in the overlapping regions is considered, while ensuring that the sum of all the weights associated with each pixel is equal to unity.
-In this work, we consider weights in the form of a 2D triangular apodization window as considered by~\citet{Murya2017} (see Figure~\ref{fig:facets} (c)).
-The size of the overlap for this term is taken as an adjustable parameter of the Faceted HyperSARA approach to further promote local correlations.
+A tapering window, ensuring amplitude decay for pixels involved in multiple contiguous facets while imposing the sum of all the weights associated with each pixel to be equal to unity, is considered.
+In this work, we consider weights in the form of a 2D triangular apodization window as considered by~\citet{Murya2017} (see Figure~\ref{fig:facets} (c)), defined as the outer product of two 1D piece-wise linear apodization windows.
+The amount of overlap for this regularization term is taken as an adjustable parameter of the Faceted HyperSARA approach.
 Its influence is investigated in Section~\ref{sec:exp_simu}.
-In practice, a larger overlap region than the one taken for the faceted wavelet transform is considered, taking advantage of the overlap already imposed by the faceted implementation of the wavelet decomposition and the associated $\ell_{2,1}$ norm priors.